beno/xarango/README.md

 ## Transactions

 ```
-defmodule Brand, do: use Xarango.Domain.Node
+defmodule Brand, do: use Xarango.Domain.Node, graph: Vehicles
 defmodule Car, do: use Xarango.Domain.Node, graph: Vehicles
 defmodule Vehicles do
   use Xarango.Domain.Graph